dancormier/malloriepotaznick.com/src/pages/home/index.md

           background treating chronic stress, depression, substance abuse, autism, and grief.
   - body: >-
-      Now providing **Online Counseling** for those located throughout the state of **Florida**.
+      Now providing **online counseling** for those located throughout the state of **Florida**.
 Using a HIPPA compliant secure platform, I am able to provide counseling both **confidentially** and **conveniently** within ones own home.
-All you need is internet, a device such as a laptop, phone or tablet, and a quiet, private location to talk in!
-Being able to do Therapy online has never been easier.
+All you need is internet, a device such as a laptop, phone or tablet, and a quiet, private location to talk in to begin receiving the same benefits of in-person therapy without leaving your home!
+Being able to do **therapy** **online** has never been easier.
     context: online
     heading: Online Therapy
   - body: >-